April 5, 2016

 Now, how does a brand come up with a value proposition that will encourage customers to avail of the products and/or services it offers?
 In developing a value proposition, there are several factors to consider such as the target market, the competitors and the value that the product brings to customers.

-Target Market- One of the first steps in understanding a target market is to assess the market in terms of the demographics and psychographics (i.e. who the target market/s comprise and why they buy).
+Assess the demographics and psychographics.
 The demographics include information such as the age, gender, location occupation (etc) of the target market.
-On the other hand, the psychographics looks into the values, opinions, habits and attitudes of the target market and the motivators and demotivators for purchasing a product or availing of a service.
+On the other hand, the psychographics looks into the values, opinions, habits and attitudes of the market.

-Competitor Information- What are the substitutes or products and services that can be used in lieu of yours?
+What are the substitutes or products and services that can be used in lieu of yours?
 Having a clear understanding of the competition and what they offer can help a brand assess what it is up against.
-In doing so, it would be good to study the similarities and differences of what competitors offer from the brand and what would be necessary in order to differentiate from it.
+In doing so, it would be good to study the similarities and differences of what competitors offer.

 Nowadays, competition among businesses is tougher than ever before.
 Customers are presented with countless options to choose from for their needs and wants.
 Having a well written and thought out value proposition can help entice customers to choose a product over another.
 The process of arriving at a great value proposition involves gaining a clear understanding of the competition, the customer and identifying what they perceive as valuable then composing a message that clearly communicates how the product or service can address their needs.